César Murillo

 Caramelized Parmigiano-Reggiano, Mint Gel, Roasted Fennel, Frico, Vanilla Pork Jus, and Sweet Cicely | Chef César Murillo of North Pond

-StarChefs returns to New York to celebrate the city’s most talented up-and-coming food and beverage professionals.
+StarChefs returns to Seattle to celebrate the city’s most talented up-and-coming food and beverage professionals.